-What can you do in winter on those rare chilly, windy, drizzly days?
+What can you do in winter on those chilly, windy, drizzly days?

-I grew up on a farm, so the winter rain rarely, if ever, bothers me.
-The cold weather on the other hand can be an issue in the mornings.
 Winter can be a time to relax after the months of heat, sunshine and hectically social, spring and summer seasons.
-However, I’m not very good at relaxing and as soon as it does start to cool down, and slow down, I find the best way to make winter move along a little faster, is to embrace all the experiences that I haven’t had time for in summer.
+However as the cold sets in, the best way to make winter move along a little faster, is to embrace all the experiences you haven’t had time for in the warmer months.

 Here are six suggestions for what you, your friends and your family can do to help winter flow energetically into spring.